Conference Agenda

 11:15 am – 11:30 am | Conference Closing | Salon AB

-We’ll wrap up by announcing the UMCVB Basket Raffle winners and bidding farewell until the 2027 UMCVB Fall Conference!
+We’ll wrap up and bid farewell until the 2027 UMCVB Fall Conference!